-Fundrise was founded in 2012 and is the largest and best private real estate investment platform today.
-I've been working with Fundrise for close to a decade and have spoken to the CEO, Ben Miller, at length.
+Fundrise was founded in 2012 and is one of the largest and best private real estate investment platform today.
+I've been working with Fundrise for years and Financial Samurai is a six-figure investor in Fundrise.
+I've also met with and spoken to the CEO, Ben Miller, at length multiple times before.
 Let me share my detailed Fundrise review so you can decide whether to invest with the platform or not.

 You can also take a comprehensive look at Fundrise's returns here.
 They've built a solid track record.